Russia, betting on EU Trump talks, keeps powder dry in Rusal row for now

 Washington said on Monday it would consider lifting the sanctions if Deripaska, who along with the company was included on a U.S. sanctions list on April 6, ceded control of Rusal.

-However, Deripaska wants to keep his assets, the source at the finance ministry said, adding that nobody in government likes the idea of nationalization.
+However, Deripaska wants to keep his assets, the source at the finance ministry said, adding that nobody in government likes the idea of nationalisation.

-The Kremlin is unlikely to favor a scenario whereby Washington tells it who must own what in Russia, said a source who knows Deripaska.
+The Kremlin is unlikely to favour a scenario whereby Washington tells it who must own what in Russia, said a source who knows Deripaska.

 “Plus, the situation is not easy for Deripaska, no one likes it when someone is talking to him from a position of strength,” the source added.